beetbox/beets/docs/plugins/bpd.rst

 .. _homebrew-versions: https://github.com/Homebrew/homebrew-versions

-* On Linux, it's likely that you already have gst-python.
-(If not, your distribution almost certainly has a package for it.)
+* On Linux, you need to install GStreamer 1.0 and the GObject bindings for python.
+Under ubuntu, they are called `python-gi` and `gstreamer1.0`.

 * On Windows, you may want to try `GStreamer WinBuilds`_ (cavet emptor: I haven't tried this).